Frequently Asked Questions

 As you add cash to a portfolio, we buy more mutual funds to maintain your target allocation.
 To keep transaction costs low, we won’t buy a small amount of a security if it results in unnecessary transaction fees.
 When you need to withdraw funds, we rebalance to your target allocation following your cash withdrawal.

-▸ How do you measure investment risk?▸ How do you measure investment risk?
+▼ How do you measure risk?

+Investment risk is the risk that your investments could go down in value.
 We measure risk by looking at how stable investment returns have been in the past.
 For example, an investment of $100 whose value fluctuated between $90 and $110 over the course of the year is riskier than an investment whose value fluctuated between $95 and $105.
 More importantly, we also look at how different assets move at the same time — that’s how diversification lowers the riskiness of your portfolio.

 Security & Privacy

-▸ Is my money safe?▸ Is my money safe?
+▼ Is my money safe?

 All Macroclimate accounts come with Securities Investor Protection Corporation (SIPC) coverage, which protects securities and cash of the customers of its members up to a maximum of $500,000, of which $250,000 may be cash.
 For additional information about SIPC coverage, including a brochure, please call (202) 371-8300 or visit www.sipc.org.